myNBGcode/PostmanCollections/Social Network API v2.0/social.network.api.md

     }
 }
 ```
 The response contains a list of declarations.
-We will need the id of the declaration of type **Terms**.
+We will need the ids of all the declarations of type **Terms**.
 ```
 {
     "payload": {